-- 1. monitoring of the application program (watch dogs); - 2. checking the integrity (freedom from errors) of the memory;

-- 3. checking the correctness of data exchanged between memory, processing unit and I/O modules; - 4. checking the power supply of the system; - 5. monitoring the state of the main processing unit.
+- 1. Monitoring the application program (watch dogs); - 2.
+Checking the integrity (freedom from errors) of the memory; - Checking the correctness of the data exchanged between the memory, processing unit and I/O modules; - Checking the power supply of the system; - 5.
+Monitoring the state of the main processing unit.

 The output of the PLC self-test is essential to determine the suitability of the PLC for compatibility testing.
 The self-test provides the basis for meeting the hardware requirements of the compatibility test.
-A system which is not in proper condition, i.e. which does not pass the self-test, cannot be used as part of the concept for testing the compatibility between software and hardware.
+A system which is not in proper condition, i.e., which does not pass the self-test, cannot be used as part of the concept for testing the compatibility between software and hardware.

 3.2.
-Export & Import of Target State
+Export and Import of Target State